Major Changes Ahead for UC Student Health Insurance in 2025–2026

 Take the Next Step with TLA Therapy

-At TLA Therapy, we offer comprehensive services tailored to your unique needs, including individual therapy, couples therapy, and specialized treatments like CBT and DBT.
-Our compassionate team is dedicated to supporting you on your journey toward mental well-being.
+At TLA Therapy, we offer counselling services in West LA, Redondo Beach, Encino, Torrance and Culver City, CA, tailored to your unique needs, including individual therapy, couples therapy, and specialized treatments like CBT and DBT.

 Contact us today to schedule a consultation and discover how we can assist you.